IBM/evote/README.md

 <br>

 That's it for the app.
-It can be improved in a myriad of ways, but hopefully this gives you inspiration to create apps that improve our current proccesses.
+It can be improved in a myriad of ways, but hopefully this gives you inspiration to create apps that improve our life.

-Thank you SO MUCH for taking the time to go through this pattern, and hopefully you learned something.
+## Extending the code pattern
+Pull requests and contribution are always welcome.
+Remember that a code pattern is a path to a solution, and not a complete solution on its own.
+To make this a more complete solution, this application can be expanded in a couple of ways:

+  * Use an API to verify the drivers license to make sure it is valid, and registered with the DMV.
+  * Use a more complex consensus mechanism where multiple organizations (DMV, US Federal Government, US State Government) have to approve a vote before it is successfully recorded onto the blockchain.
+  * Use ordering service which uses Raft consensus mechanism.

 ## Bonus Step - Deploy your local app to the Cloud
 If you want to keep your application running all the time,